Euphredes/Phaedrah/README.txt

 her name needs redirection
 for her protection.

-II.
-this gypsy only wants to will one thing. a thing for being witchbound because it sings.

 III.
-when I center into my emotions, heavy for her. moods finalize my life, seducing me to live slow.
+when I center into my emotions, heavy for her. moods that finalize my life, seducing me to live slow.

 loveties won't let go,
 stronger than I've ever known. scatter these feelings into the water, the invisible energy lulling us all.

+I.
+I take all the blame for this
+ affair.
+although blame is not taken up by my affairs: this happens; she is there.

            Love
            ----